willwoodward/learning-ai/1. Neural Networks/1_intro.md

 This can be extended to all nodes in the next layer:
 $$\textbf{b} = \sum_{k = 1}^{n} \textbf{a} \cdot \textbf{w}_k = \textbf{W}\textbf{a}$$

+- Talk about biases (added for each calculated neuron)
+- Talk about the sigmoid function (scales the value of b_i to between 0 and 1)